gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

 | If the condition is False, the loop is exited.

 | Button pressing can be used as the condition in a while loop.
-| In the code below, the code within the while loop runs only while the A button is being held down.
+| In the code below, the code within the while loop runs only while the A-button is being held down.

 .. code-block:: python